magento/devdocs/guides/v2.2/cloud/cdn/fastly-waf-service.md

    -  Magento triages customer support tickets related to WAF issues that block legitimate traffic as Priority 1 issues.
    -  Automated WAF version upgrades ensure immediate coverage for new or evolving exploits.
 See [WAF maintenance and upgrades](#waf-maintenance-and-updates).

-The WAF service is available on Production environments for all {{ site.data.var.ece }} Pro and Starter plans at no additional costs.
+The WAF service is available on Production environments for all {{ site.data.var.ece }} Pro and Starter plans at no additional cost.

 {:.bs-callout .bs-callout-tip}
 For additional information about maintaining PCI compliance for your {{ site.var.data.ece }} stores, see [Magento Approach to PCI compliance](https://magento.com/pci-compliance).